lmerc17/DS-Assignment2/README.md

 The GETClient arguments currently take in a URL with hostname and port number info as well as a stationID.
 Within this project, the format of the URL is "[hostname]:[port number]".
 Currently, there is an exception and an if statement in place to ensure that the URL is of the correct format.
 There is also an exception to ensure the port number is valid too.

-- Need to add exceptions to ensure stationID is of the correct format too
 - Need to talk about UnknownHostException and IOException

 ### ContentServer: